Luna-Tensorflow/Luna-Tensorflow/FfiExample/README.md

-A minimal example of using Luna FFI.
-It might not work on Windows right now.
 First build the C++ library to be used:
 ```
 cd FfiExample/native_libs
 mkdir build